Kikaua Point Park

 A unique aspect of Kikaua Point Park is the presence of green sea turtles, often seen grazing in the shallows of the clear tide pools or sunning on the warm lava rocks.
 The opportunity to observe these majestic creatures in their natural habitat adds an extra layer of wonder to the park experience.

-The park also features palm trees and soft sand, perfect for leisurely strolls, and a lush grassy knoll at the northern edge, offering a serene spot for relaxation.
+The park also features palm trees and soft sand, perfect for strolls.
+The lush grassy knoll at the northern edge offers a serene spot for relaxation or a picnic from nearby eateries like Nephi's Smokehouse.

 When your Hawaii vacation calls for calm waters, cool breezes, and lush surroundings, go to Kikaua Point Park.